 Attn: Bursar's Office

 Louisville, KY 40292

 When a paper check or e-Check is used to pay student account charges, any resulting credit balance will have a 21 day delay in the processing.
-Once the 21 day delay has passed the refund will be processed to a student’s Higher One bank account.
+Once the 21 day delay has passed the refund will be disbursed to the student.